AbsaOSS/pramen/README.md

 #### Schedule
 A schedule specifies when an operation should run.

-SyncWatcher does not have a built-in scheduler, so an external scheduler should be used to trigger runs of a pipeline.
+Pramen does not have a built-in scheduler, so an external scheduler should be used to trigger runs of a pipeline.
 It can be AirFlow, Dagster, RunDeck, DataBricks job scheduler, or even  local cron.
 Usually a pipeline runs daily, but each operation can be configured to run only at specific days so some of them won't run each day.
 The schedule setting specifies exactly that.